Efficient Adverse Media Screening: Google Search vs. Specialized Tools

 In high-stakes compliance, speed and accuracy matter, so why do many companies still use Google Search for adverse media screening, and why is now the best time for them to make the switch?

-Using Google for Adverse Media Screening: How Effective is Boolean Search?
+Using Google for Adverse Media Search: How Effective is Boolean Search?

 Many businesses use Google to conduct adverse media screening by entering names alongside risk-related keywords like fraud, money laundering, or sanctions.
 However, there is a problem with search results.
 They are often cluttered with: